Good Hotel Guide Review

 40. 8 in coach house, 1 suitable for disabled.

-lift, lounge, bar, cafe, private dining room, free Wi-Fi, in-room TV (Sky), spa, small garden terrace, limited parking (charge), public rooms wheelchair accessible.
+lift, lounge, bar, restaurant, private dining room, free Wi-Fi, in-room TV (Sky), spa (treatments, hot tub, sauna), small garden terrace, parking permits, public rooms wheelchair accessible.

 all ages welcomed.

 allowed in bedrooms, bar, not in restaurant.

 Amex, MC, Visa.